Big Changes at MSP --Big Surprise to MAC Planners.

 4. Cost and schedule details for airport facilities based on passengers and passenger services.

 MSP will lack the space to safely move and hold aircraft (park at gates or elsewhere) in either flow between 4 PM and 8 PM.
 At 7 AM in NW flow, a large departure bank will limit arrivals.
 If as many as 75 aircraft land before 7 AM or between 8 and 9 AM in either flow, MSP will lack the space to safely move and hold the aircraft.
-In SE flow, MSP could allow perhaps 60 take-offs and 80 take-offs if 60 or 70 aircraft were available and the turn-around of arrivals was swift.
+In SE flow, MSP could allow perhaps 60 take-offs and 80 take-offs if 60 or 70 aircraft were available in the hour and the turn-around of arrivals was swift.
 It will be interesting to see what changes will be made and when.
 The NOC has slept as two policies were accepted: allowing more noise exposure per location per flight and reducing daily flights per route by using more routes; now there is nothing left for the Noise Oversight Committee to oversee except how the contour maps are prepared, but it doesn't.

 Safe and affordable (costs financed by airfares do not hobble Twin Cities economic growth capacity) MSP facilities and operating costs, an annual O&D passenger goal, and increases in GHG, carbon sub-micron particulates or other overflight emissions limits, and the issue of land use or land acquisition are beyond the sole authority of MAC.

-Showing 3 reactions
+Showing 5 reactions

 Please check your e-mail for a link to activate your account.